 Concordat Action Planning

-Would you like to help improve the experience of researchers at Oxford?
-We are inviting expressions of interest in co-designing the University’s action plan to fulfil the Concordat for the Career Development of Researchers.
+We have invited expressions of interest in co-designing the University’s action plan to fulfil the Concordat for the Career Development of Researchers.

-- The process will involve fixed term researchers (three from each division) working together as a peer group (via online workshops), then discussing with line managers/PIs and professional support staff to agree a shared proposal - overview found here.
+- It will involve fixed term researchers (from each division) working together as a peer group (via online workshops), then discussing with line managers/PIs and professional support staff to agree a shared proposal - overview found here.

 The Concordat seeks to create the healthy and supportive culture needed to ensure our researchers are given every opportunity to thrive and realise their potential in the increasingly diverse, mobile and global environment in which we work.